 In 1965, Mary Anne Guitar helped to found the Redding Land Trust.
 This year, in August, the Town, family, friends and Trustees gathered to celebrate her life.
 We are pleased to share with you the news that Mary Anne has bequeathed four acres of her idyllic woodland and pond to the Trust.
 Furthermore, Redding Land Trust and the Redding Conservation Commission have named the jointly held, 31-acre mixed forest at 18 Hill Road in honor of Mary Anne Guitar.
 In 2018, this land of historic importance in the heart of Redding will be dedicated as The Mary Anne Guitar Preserve.
 Mary Anne’s generosity and leadership led the way for a “clean and green” Redding and it is our continued partnerships within our community — with our members, the Trail Tenders, the Town of Redding and many others — that keep her vision a reality to benefit all.

-We ask that you join us by returning the enclosed envelope or contributing online at www.reddingctlandtrust.org.
+We ask that you join us by contributing online at www.reddingctlandtrust.org.
 We are grateful for your fully tax deductible gift of support.
 You are also invited to attend our Annual Meeting in April, to learn more about Land Trust properties and our special events.

 And we ask just one more thing…